-7.5 KEY PROJECT PERSONNEL AND RESPONSIBILITIES
+7.7 KEY PROJECT PERSONNEL AND RESPONSIBILITIES

-One of the primary underlying principles of a successful project organization is establishment of clearly defined roles and responsibilities and effective lines of communication among employees and among the prime contractor, subcontractors, and other organizations involved in the project.
-The project must ensure that all personnel fully understand their roles and responsibilities and that they have a thorough understanding of the scope of work and other project requirements that will provide the foundation for successful and safe completion of the project.
-The roles and responsibilities of key field team members in implementing the EISB RA project are described briefly in Section 5.
+One of the primary underlying principles of a successful project organization is the establishment of clearly defined roles and responsibilities and effective lines of communication among DOE prime contractor employees at the Paducah Site, subcontractors, and other organizations.
+Ensuring that personnel fully understand their roles and responsibilities and that they have a thorough understanding of the scope of work and other project requirements will provide the foundation for successful and safe completion of the project.
+Individuals and responsibilities will be identified for the various project tasks in the applicable work packages/instructions and communicated to personnel prior to work.